-(a) Public water systems may use point-of-entry devices to comply with maximum contaminant levels only if they meet the requirements of this section.

-(1) It is the responsibility of the public water system to operate and maintain the point-of-entry treatment system.

-(2) The public water system must develop and obtain Department's approval for a monitoring plan before point-of-entry devices are installed for compliance.
-Under the plan approved by the Department, point-ofentry devices must provide health protection equivalent to central water treatment.
+- (a) Public water systems may use point-of-entry devices to comply with maximum contaminant levels only if they meet the requirements of this section. - (1) It is the responsibility of the public water system to operate and maintain the point-of-entry treatment system. - (2) The public water system must develop and obtain Division's approval for a monitoring plan before point-of-entry devices are installed for compliance.
+Under the plan approved by the Division, point-of-entry devices must provide health protection equivalent to central water treatment.
 "Equivalent" means that the water would meet all primary and Secondary Drinking Water Standards and would be of acceptable quality similar to water distributed by a well-operated central treatment plant.
-In addition to the VOCs, monitoring must include physical measurements and observations such as total flow treated and mechanical condition of the treatment equipment.

-(3) Effective technology must be properly applied under a plan approved by the Department and the microbiological safety of the water must be maintained.

-(i) The Department must require adequate certification of performance, field testing, and if not included in the certification process, a rigorous engineering design review of the point-of-entry devices.

-(ii) The design and application of the pointof-entry devices must consider the tendency for increase in heterotrophic bacterial concentrations in water treated with activated carbon.
+In addition to the VOCs, monitoring must include physical measurements and observations such as total flow treated and mechanical condition of the treatment equipment. - (3) Effective technology must be properly applied under a plan approved by the Division and the microbiological safety of the water must be maintained. - (i) The Division must require adequate certification of performance, field testing, and if not included in the certification process, a rigorous engineering design review of the point-of-entry devices. - (ii) The design and application of the point-of-entry devices must consider the tendency for increase in heterotrophic bacterial concentrations in water treated with activated carbon.
 It may be necessary to use frequent backwashing, post-contractor disinfection, and Heterotrophic Plate Count monitoring to ensure that the microbiological safety of the water is not compromised.

-All consumers shall be protected.
-Everv (4) building connected to the system must have a pointof-entry device installed, maintained, and The Department must adequately monitored. be assured that every building is subject to treatment monitoring and that the rights and and responsibilities of the public water system customer convey with title upon sale of property if they meet the requirements of this section.

-(b) Public water system shall not use bottled water or point-of-use devices to achieve compliance with an MCL.
-Bottled water or point-of-use devices may be used on a temporary basis to avoid an unreasonable risk to health.

-(1) The Department requires and must approve a monitoring program for bottled water.
-The public water system must develop and put in place a provides reasonable monitoring program that assurances that the bottled water meets all MCLs.
-The public water system must monitor а representative sample of the bottled water for all contaminants regulated under 5.8.1 the first guarter that it supplies the bottled water to the public, and annually thereafter.
-Results of the monitoring program shall be provided to the Department annually.

-(2) The public water system must receive a certification from the bottled water company that the bottled water supplied has been taken from an "approved source" as defined in 21 CFR 129.3 (a); the bottled water company has conducted monitoring in accordance with 21 CFR 129.80(g)(1) through (3); and the bottled water does not exceed any MCLs or quality limits as set out in 21 CFR 103.35, 110, and 129.
-The public water system shall provide the certification to the Department the first quarter after it supplies bottled water and annually thereafter.

-(3) The public water system is fully responsible for the provision of sufficient quantities of bottled water to every person supplied by the public water system, via door-to-door bottled water delivery.
+- (4) All consumers shall be protected.
+Every building connected to the system must have a point-of-entry device installed, maintained, and adequately monitored.
+The Division must be assured that every building is subject to treatment and monitoring and that the rights and responsibilities of the public water system customer convey with title upon sale of property if they meet the requirements of this section. - (b) Public water system shall not use bottled water or point-of-use devices to achieve compliance with an MCL.
+Bottled water or point-of-use devices may be used on a temporary basis to avoid an unreasonable risk to health. - (1) The Division requires and must approve a monitoring program for bottled water.
+The public water system must develop and put in place a monitoring program that provides reasonable assurances that the bottled water meets all MCLs.
+The public water system must monitor a representative sample of the bottled water for all contaminants regulated under 5.8.1 the first quarter that it supplies the bottled water to the public, and annually thereafter.
+Results of the monitoring program shall be provided to the Division annually. - (2) The public water system must receive a certification from the bottled water company that the bottled water supplied has been taken from an "approved source" as defined in 21 CFR 129.3 (a); the bottled water company has conducted monitoring in accordance with 21 CFR 129.80(g)(1) through (3); and the bottled water does not exceed any MCLs or quality limits as set out in 21 CFR 103.35, 110, and 129.
+The public water system shall provide the certification to the Division the first quarter after it supplies bottled water and annually thereafter. - (3) The public water system is fully responsible for the provision of sufficient quantities of bottled water to every person supplied by the public water system, via door-to-door bottled water delivery.